datacommonsorg/api-python/datacommons_pandas/README.md

 Data Commons Graph.
 To get started, install this package from pip.

-    pip install dcpandas
+    pip install datacommons_pandas

-Once the package is installed, import `dcpandas`.
+Once the package is installed, import `datacommons_pandas`.

-    import dcpandas as dcpd
+    import datacommons_pandas as dcpd

 For more detail on getting started with the API, please visit our [API Overview](http://docs.datacommons.org/api/).

-When you are ready to use the API, you can refer to `dcpandas/examples` for examples on how to use this package to perform various tasks.
+When you are ready to use the API, you can refer to `datacommons_pandas/examples` for examples on how to use this package to perform various tasks.
 More tutorials and documentation can be found on our [tutorials page](https://datacommons.org/colab)!